rx-training/Training-Jan-2021/Modules/Redmine-Git/README.md

 RedmineGit fixes
-This is the trial version of the first README.md
+This is the trial version of the first README